envoyproxy/gateway/docs/user/http-redirect.md

 # HTTP Redirects

 The [HTTPRoute][] resource can issue redirects to clients or rewrite paths sent upstream using filters.
 Note that HTTPRoute rules cannot use both filter types at once.
-Currently, Envoy Gateway only supports core [HTTPRoute filters][] which consist of `RequestRedirect` and `RequestHeaderModifier`.
+Currently, Envoy Gateway only supports __core__ [HTTPRoute filters][] which consist of `RequestRedirect` and `RequestHeaderModifier` at the time of this writing.
 To learn more about HTTP routing, refer to the [Gateway API documentation][].

-Follow the steps from the [Secure Gateways](SECURE_GATEWAY.md) to install Envoy Gateway and the example manifest.
+Follow the steps from the [Secure Gateways](secure-gateways.md) to install Envoy Gateway and the example manifest.
 Do not proceed until you can curl the example backend from the Quickstart guide using HTTPS.

 ## Redirects